As a result of guidance from the University, the Leadership Meeting scheduled for March 18, 2020 is postponed.

 Please look out for emails from our office for updates as we navigate the current situation.

-Leadership development and mentoring have been shown in numerous studies to be among the most successful ways to engage and help faculty members learn and grow.
-UNC Charlotte ADVANCE has intentionally focused attention on this type of career growth and leadership development offerings.
-The ADVANCE Faculty Mentoring Program provides professional support for tenure-track faculty.
+Numerous studies have demonstrated that leadership development and mentoring are among the most successful ways to engage and help faculty members learn and grow.
+Consequently, UNC Charlotte ADVANCE has intentionally focused attention on these facets of professional develpoment to support faculty as they strive to reach their full potential, and administrators, to ensure they have the tools to facilitate their faculty's success.
+The ADVANCE Faculty Mentoring Program provides additional professional support for tenure-track faculty.

 UNC Charlotte ADVANCE established Leadership UNC Charlotte in recognition of the critical and central role that climate and experience at the departmental level play in the success of faculty.

-This campus-based leadership effort offers department chairs and other leaders an opportunity to explore and seek solutions to some of the challenges which they confront and for which they may need more training.
-The format for Leadership UNC Charlotte provides for a series of six to eight meetings during the course of the academic year.
+This campus-based leadership effort offers department chairs and other leaders, identitifed by Deans of the colleges, an opportunity to explore and seek solutions to some of the challenges they might confront in the academic leadership environment.
+The format for Leadership UNC Charlotte consists of six to eight meetings (one each month) during the course of the academic year.

 In an effort to address issues that are relevant for participants, the planning committee continues to invite participants to suggest or refine topics as part of the program.
 The program relies on the use of case studies and other materials to encourage discussion.
 Each session reserves time for participants to raise "hot topics" for discussion.
 Depending on the session topic, either internal or external facilitators lead the sessions.